Initiative 82: Pay raises

 The District of Columbia's Fair Shot Minimum Wage Emergency Amendment Act of 2016 gradually increased both the standard and tipped minimum wages each July until July 2020, when they eventually equaled $15 and $5, respectively.
 Each year since, the minimum wages have increased in proportion to any increases in the local consumer price index.

 On May 1, 2023, the first pay raise for tipped workers went into effect.
 The second tipped wage increase took place two months later on July 1, 2023, and will increase $2.00 annually until July 1, 2026.
 The final tipped wage increase is scheduled to take place on July 1, 2027, and due to the variability of the consumer price index, the exact increase needed to achieve parity will not be determined until January 2027.
 However, based on the 2025 minimum wage, the final tipped wage increase on July 1, 2027 will be at least $3.95.

-One June 3, 2025, the DC Council passed emergency legislation to pause the $2 pay raise scheduled to take place on July 1, 2025 for 90 days.
+On June 3, 2025, the DC Council passed emergency legislation to pause the $2 pay raise scheduled to take place on July 1, 2025 for 90 days.